 The pods are designed to be collapsible, making them easy to store and transport.
 A typical 53-foot (16-metre) flatbed truck can fit up to 32 units, according to the team.

 The estimated cost to build one unit is $4,749 (£3,564).
-Shield, a locker fabricator in Missouri, would manufacture the units.
+Shield, a solid surface fabricator in Missouri, would manufacture the units.

 The Dome unit was created as part of Perkins and Will's Innovation Incubator, a programme that offers micro-grants and other forms of support to employees with novel ideas.
 The design was informed by extensive research, including meetings with fabricators, community members and facility operators.